Ruamrudee International School: Curriculum

 RIS offers a college preparatory American curriculum.
 It is accredited by the Western Association of Schools and Colleges (WASC), the Thai Ministry of Education, and the Association of Indian Universities.
 RIS is also a member of the East Asia Regional Council of Overseas Schools (EARCOS) and the Council of International Schools (CIS).
 It is certified to award the International Baccalaureate diploma since May 1998, and the traditional US high school diploma.
 It also offers advanced placement credits.
 Being a Catholic school, Ruamrudee offers monthly mass on the first Thursday of each month from 7:30 - 8:00, as well a religion course in Middle and High school.

 Facilities

 RIS is equipped with a 100-meters by 50-meters FIFA-certified artificial turf football pitch, an Olympic sized swimming pool and a normal pool, multiple gymnasiums, two libraries, a performing arts center, multiple mini-theaters, an art gallery, and computer and science labs.

 Libraries

 RIS features two main libraries, Elizabeth and Griffith.
 The two libraries contain more than 100,000 print, electronic, and audiovisual materials.
-Each library is supported by a knowledgeable, certified librarian and staff along with quiet study locations for students.

-The Elizabeth library caters to PreK–grade 5 students with books and resources on topics ranging from general interest to contemporary popular fiction.
-ES students are encouraged to search for engaging books at just the right reading level to support their literacy development.
-The library provides many kid-friendly genres and titles crucial to their development.
-Middle school and high school students, however, prefer to use the Griffith library as it provides greater space for working and a greater variety of books.
+The Elizabeth library caters to PreK–grade 5 students.

 The Griffith Library serves grade 6–12 students, with well over 50,000 books, 70 periodicals, and multiple online resources that span an enormous range of fiction, nonfiction, and reference materials.

-Currently, the Griffith library is undergoing renovation with an expected completion date of January 2020.
-A temporary location for the library has been established in an existing 'book room' near the tennis court.
-The library features two floors with the second also being used for the class, Academic Research, instructed by librarian, Mr. Garrett Drake.
-The library also provides the students with board games.

-Gym

-RIS offers free gym access to students and faculties.
-The gym is equipped with multiple cardio machines including treadmills, cycling machine, step machine, etc. Furthermore, multiple sets of weights and weight machines for upper body and lower body exercise are available.
-Students who seek to use the gym must be dresses in gym-appropriate clothing.
-A water dispenser is available within the gym, however, the gym does not provide cups.
-Students and faculties are expected to provide themselves with water containers.
-Although water fountains are located throughout the campus.
-The closest one is located outside the building itself.